 - Go for pleasant color combinations.

-- Wear clothing that permits placement of a microphone.
+- Wear clothing that permits the placement of a microphone.

 - Avoid blue, green, black, white, anything neon, busy prints and patterns, sun protective clothes with minerals, and bling.